 Hi, I'm Shashank Serangulam Nikesh, a Mechanical Engineer from Dallas, TX.

-I am aspiring Mechanical Engineering student in my second year at The University of Texas at Dallas, deeply passionate about everything relating to vehicle design and performance.
+I am aspiring Mechanical Engineering student in my third year at The University of Texas at Dallas, deeply passionate about everything relating to vehicle design and performance.
 From the steering wheel to the power reaching the tires, I am deeply fascinated by every component that brings a machine to life.

 Driven by a hunger for innovation and improvement with every given opportunity, I am constantly working myself towards growing as an engineer and teammate.
 I believe that great results come from the respect towards said project, dedication, and passion, and that delivering high quality results matters, regardless of the resources or challenges at hand.